VOLTTRON/volttron/docs/source/agent-framework/web-framework.rst

 The MANIFEST.in file should be located in the root directory of the agent.
 All pathing for the MANIFEST.in file commands are relative to this root directory.

-Methods
+Routes
 -------

-The web subsystem allows an agent to register three different types of methods; file paths, endpoints, and websocket.
+The web subsystem allows an agent to register three different types of routes; file paths, endpoints, and websockets.

 .. note::
     For all endpoint methods the first match wins.
 Therefore ordering which endpoints are registered first becomes important.